kaibr/bitcoin-s-verification/journal.md

 ```
 The idea of our verification is to created an invalid transaction with an Output value more than an Input and test it with the method `checkTransaction`.

 The previous class `bitcoin-s-core/doc/src/test/scala/TxBuilderExample.scala` is used to create an invalid transaction.
-To avoid the error mentioned above the method `sanityAmountChecks` in the class `bitcoin-s-core/core/src/main/scala/org/bitcoins/core/wallet/builder/TxBuilder.scala` is modified so that the amounts of Inputs and Outputs will not be checked:
+To avoid the error mentioned above the method `sanityAmountChecks` in the class `bitcoin-s-core/core/src/main/scala/org/bitcoins/core/wallet/builder/TxBuilder.scala` is modified so that the amounts of Inputs and Outputs will not be checked, because the creation would throw an error.
+But Transactio creation is not the goal:

 ```bash
 def sanityAmountChecks(